-LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.
+LGBTQ+ inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.

-18. Online Safety
+18. Online Safety and the use of mobile technology

 - The school has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
-We follow the 'Teaching online safety in school; Guidance supporting schools to teach their pupils how to stay safe online, within new and existing school subjects (Teaching Online Safety in Schools, June 2019) to guide practice. - Children increasingly use electronic equipment, including at home, on a daily basis to access the internet, share and view content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and Voodoo and for online gaming. - Some adults and other children use these technologies to harm children.
+We follow the 'Teaching online safety in school; Guidance supporting schools to teach their pupils how to stay safe online, within new and existing school subjects (Teaching online safety in schools - GOV.UK (www.gov.uk)) guide practice. - Children increasingly use electronic equipment, including at home, on a daily basis to access the internet, share and view content and images via social media sites such as Facebook, X (formally known as Twitter), Instagram, Snapchat, Tik-tok and Voodoo and for online gaming. - Some adults and other children use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in extremist or sexual behaviour such as webcam photography or face-to-face meetings. - Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders